Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: Theoretical Appendix

 \subsection{Environment and Functional Forms}

 \paragraph{Signal structure.} Workers from two demographic groups $g \in \{M, m\}$ (majority, minority) apply to jobs.
 Productivity $\theta \sim N(0,1)$ is identically distributed across groups.
-For each applicant, firms observe a subjective screening signal $s^s$ and an objective screening signal $s^o$, conditionally independent given productivity:
+For each applicant, firms observe a subjective screening signal $s^s$ and an objective screening signal $s^o$, conditionally independent given productivity.
+The signals are